ykud/tm1bench/README.md

 None at the moment

+Ideas:
+- a TI per test with logoutput of test timing
+- an overall Run Tests TI that will execute selected tests
+- simple things like 'CellIncrement random value / Read a total view' should allow playing with MTQ or VMM / VMT settings

 ## How to use

 1. Pull the `tm1bench` branch of this repository to your tm1 server (ideally an empty one, but it's not necessary)